mozyonee/mozyonee/README.md

 # 👋 Hi, I'm Vadym!

 Full Stack Developer with expertise in building and optimizing scalable web applications.
-Proficient in React.js, Node.js, and focused on creating efficient, secure, and user-friendly solutions.
-Passionate about automation, performance, and clean code.
+Proficient in Next.js, NestJS, and focused on creating efficient, secure, and user-friendly solutions.
+Passionate about automation, performance, and clean architecture and code.

 ## 💻 Tech Stack
 - **Frontend**: TypeScript, Tailwind CSS, React.js, Next.js, Electron.js